AbdulrahmanYaseen/WebScraping-Wuzzuf-And-PowerBI-Dashboard/README.md

 # Web Scrape Wuzzuf For a Job Title and Get a Dashboard Of Your Own

+### The following softwares are expected to be used in this project:

+- Jupyter Notebooks
+- Power BI desktop

 ### The following libraries are expected to be used in this project:

 - Selenium